GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 # STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example
 ## Introduction
-<p align = "justify"> This is a guide on how to create a working MQTT application with TouchGFX on STM32H750B-DK development board.
+This is a guide on how to create a working MQTT application with TouchGFX on STM32H750B-DK development board.
 This guide covers all issues I have encountered during the setup of my MQTT project.
-I created this guide due to the lack of any comprehensive tutorials for STM32H750B-DK.  </p>
+I created this guide due to the lack of any comprehensive tutorials on MQTT for STM32H750B-DK.
+Follow these instructions carefully and exactly as specified, otherwise you will encounter issues, for example naming conflicts.

 ## Useful links
 ### STM32H750B-DK